dport96/ISERN-Graph/README.md

 # ISERN Collaboration Network Analysis

-Professional-grade analysis of ISERN (International Software Engineering Research Network) member collaborations using enhanced name normalization and DBLP data mining.
+This project provides tools for an analysis of ISERN (International Software Engineering Research Network) member collaborations using enhanced name normalization and DBLP data mining.

 ## 🎯 Overview